cabforum/forum/Bylaws.md

  1. Only votes by Voting Members shall be accepted.

- 2. Only one vote per Voting Member company shall be accepted; Affiliates of Voting Members shall not vote.
+ 2. Only one vote per Voting Member organization shall be accepted; Affiliates of Voting Members shall not vote.
 Only votes from a designated representative of a Voting Member ("Voting Representative") shall be accepted.

  3. Any Voting Representative can call for a proposed ballot to be published for discussion and comment by the membership.
 Any proposed ballot needs endorsements by at least one (1) Voting Representative from two (2) other Voting Members in order to proceed.
 The discussion period then shall take place for at least seven (7) calendar days before votes are cast.
 At any time, a new version of the ballot (marked with a distinguishing version number) may be posted by the proposer in the same manner as the original.
 Once no new version of the ballot has been posted for seven (7) calendar days, the proposer may end the discussion period and start the voting period by reposting the final version of the ballot and clearly indicating that voting is to begin, along with the start and end dates and times (including time zone) for the voting period.
 The ballot automatically fails if ninety (90) calendar days elapse since the proposer last posted a version of the ballot and the voting period has not been started.